 - A. Packaging of Retail Marijuana by a Retail Marijuana Store.
 A Retail Marijuana Store must ensure that all Retail Marijuana is placed within a Container prior to sale to a consumer.
 If the Container is not Child-Resistant, the Retail Marijuana Store must place the Container within an Exit Package that is Child-Resistant - B. Labeling of Retail Marijuana by a Retail Marijuana Store.
-A Retail Marijuana Store must affix all of the information required by this rule to every Container in which Retail Marijuana is placed prior to sale to a consumer: - A Retail Marijuana Store must include the following information on every Container:
+A Retail Marijuana Store must affix all of the information required by this rule to every Container in which Retail Marijuana is placed prior to no later than at the time of sale to a consumer: - A Retail Marijuana Store must include the following information on every Container:

 - a.
-The license number of the Retail Marijuana Cultivation Facility(-ies) where the Retail Marijuana was grown: - b.
+The license number of the Retail Marijuana Cultivation Facility(-ies) where the Retail Marijuana was grown; - b.
 The license number of the Retail Marijuana Store that sold the Retail Marijuana to the consumer; - c.
 The Identity Statement and Standardized Graphic Symbol of the Retail Marijuana Store that sold the Retail Marijuana to the consumer.
 A Licensee may elect to have its Identity Statement also serve as its Standardized Graphic Symbol for purposes of complying with this rule.
 The Licensee shall maintain a record of its Identity Statement and Standardized Graphic Symbol and make such information available to the State Licensing Authority upon request; - d.
 The Harvest Batch Number(s) assigned to the Retail Marijuana within the Container; - e.
 The date of sale to the consumer; - f.
 The net weight, in grams to at least the tenth of a gram, of the Retail Marijuana prior to its placement in the Container; - g.
-The Universal Symbol, indicating that the Container holds marijuana, which must be no smaller than 1⁄4 of an inch by 1⁄4 of an inch;.
-Nothing in this rule prohibits a Licensee from the voluntary use of the revised Universal Symbol prior to its mandatory use beginning on October 1, 2016; - h.
+The Universal Symbol, indicating that the Container holds marijuana, which must be no smaller than 1⁄4 of an inch by 1⁄4 of an inch; - h.
 The following warning statements: - i.
 "There may be health risks associated with the consumption of this product." - ii.
 "This product is intended for use by adults 21 years and older.
 Keep out of the reach of children." - iii.
+"This marijuana's potency was tested with an allowable plus or minus 15% variance pursuant to 12-43.4-202(3)(a)(IV)(E),

+C.R.S."
 "This product is unlawful outside the State of Colorado." - iv.
 "There may be additional health risks associated with the consumption of this product for women who are pregnant, breastfeeding, or planning on becoming pregnant." - v.
 "Do not drive or operate heavy machinery while using marijuana." - i.
 A complete list of all nonorganic pesticides, fungicides, and herbicides used during the cultivation of the Retail Marijuana. - 2.
-Required Statement When Tests are Performed.
+Required Potency Statement When Tests are Performed.
 If a Retail Marijuana Testing Facility(-ies) conducted a test(s) on a Harvest Batch, then a Retail Marijuana Store must ensure that a label is affixed to a Container holding any Retail Marijuana from that Harvest Batch with the results of that test.
-The type of information that must be labeled shall be limited to the following:
+The type of information that must be labeled shall be limited to the following: For each Harvest Batch of Retail Marijuana packaged within a Container, the Retail Marijuana Store shall ensure the potency of at least the Retail Marijuana's THC and CBD is included on a label that is affixed to the Container.
+The potency shall be expressed as a range of percentages that extends from the lowest percentage to thehighest percentage of concentration for each cannabinoid listed, from every test conducted on that strain of Retail Marijuana cultivated by the same Retail Marijuana Cultivation Facility within the last three months.